Surrey Armed Forces Covenant report 2024 to 2025

 Foreword by Saj Hussain

-Saj Hussain, Chair of Surrey Civilian Military Partnership Board
+Chairman of Surrey Civilian-Military Partnership Board

 Introduction

-The 2023-24 annual report sets out some of the key achievements of the Surrey Civilian-Military Partnership Board and its partners to help ensure members of the Armed Forces community are not disadvantaged by their service.
-Partners on the SCMPB include His Majesty's (HM) Lord-Lieutenant, Army Headquarters South East, Army Training Centre (Pirbright), 1st Battalion Irish Guards, South East Reserve Forces' and Cadets' Association (SERFCA), Deputy Police and Crime Commissioner, borough and district councils, Surrey Police, Service Charities and our partners in health, education and business.
+The 2024-25 annual report sets out some of the key achievements of the Surrey Civilian-Military Partnership Board (SCMPB) and its partners to help ensure members of the Armed Forces community are not disadvantaged by their service.
+Partners on the SCMPB include His Majesty's Lord-Lieutenant, Army Headquarters South East, the Army Training Centre (Pirbright), 1st Battalion Irish Guards, South East Reserve Forces' and Cadets' Association (SERFCA), Deputy Police and Crime Commissioner, borough and district councils, Surrey Police, Service Charities and our partners in health, education and business.

 Engagement